-Then step right up, for today we will be attempting to find for you the best record player under $100, scouting through a variety of different brands, both established and relatively new!
+Are you looking for the best record players under $100?
+Well, look no further, as today we will be scouting through a variety of different brands, both established and relatively new!

 |ION Audio Max LP||Prime||Buy Now||Buy ION Audio Max LP|

 |Crosley CR8005D-WS Cruiser Deluxe||Prime||Buy Now||Buy Crosley CR8005D-WS Cruiser Deluxe|

 What to Look for in the Best Record Players Under $100

 All present will surely already be aware that purchasing a record player at this price is not exactly going to do wonders for the sound quality of the listening experience.
 The built-in stereo speakers that such record players come equipped with are usually not very good, but this can be changed if you already have external speakers through which you can feed the audio, either via the headphone jack or via the RCA outputs.

 So, those looking for an utterly sacred and audiophile listening experience will want to avert their gaze right about now, for these kinds of record players are not going to be among the finest hour of your vinyl records.

 What makes these record players, at least in my eyes, is the fact that there are built-in speakers that mean you can play music without the need for an entire stereo setup of your own.
 They are often cheap and convenient, and even rather upgradeable nowadays, some going so far as to offer conversion of analog files to a digital format and Bluetooth connectivity.

 You will, thus, want to: a) measure up whether you are looking for a more audiophile listening experience; b) see how these desires measure up with your budget; c) work out which extra features you will and will not need and/or want for your own record player.